 Most of these survivors used to reside with relatives or friends but major problems piled up upon their return to their homes in the villages where immediate survival needs formally catered for by national, international and non-governmental organizations were withdrawn.
 Survivors begun facing very difficult conditions with no special attention being given to their emotional and psychological needs.
-In light of the above, my project is needed to intervene for a period of one year to equip the majority of survivors in this post war-ravaged Northern Uganda to cope with their emotional and psycho-social needs.
+In light of the above, our project is an advocacy campaign needed to intervene for a period to equip the majority of survivors in this post war-ravaged Northern Uganda to cope with their emotional and psycho-social needs.

 Effect of amputation has proven to have serious psychological, social and economic impact in the lives of human being, with people losing many physical functions and abilities that were once taken for granted.
 The development of major depression can also be a further complication, and therefore, identification and monitoring of suicidal tendency for some survivors require close attention by the treating team.
 Our program was designed to help survivors to improve mental health functioning by helping them cope with their symptoms and ease their transition from dejection to normal life.
 This involves incorporating individual counseling for survivors, conjoint family therapy, and psychoeducational group for spouses, children and guardians.
 Ideally, when families, spouses and children are made to be part of the session, it automatically implies community takes an interest hence moral support from local leadership.
 So purposefully our survivors network seeks to provide psychosocial and family services to survivors suffering from stress and depression.